 Backpacking, especially for a longer duration, can be a real hassle when it comes to packing light.
 With just one bag to last for months on an end, it gets daunting to figure out what to pack and what to leave behind.
-But for me, the rule of three has especially been a saviour in packing light.
-Packing as per the rule of three essentially means packing only three of everything – three pairs of lowers (trousers/ shorts/ jeans/ skirts); three tops – (shirts, T-shirts, tank tops); three pairs of socks and three pairs of underwear.
+But for me, the rule of three has especially been a savior in packing light.
+Packing as per the rule of three essentially means packing only three of everything – three pairs of lowers (trousers/ shorts/ jeans/ skirts); three tops – (shirts, T-shirts, tank tops); three pairs of socks, and three pairs of underwear.

 Contributed by Avantika of Wayward Wayfarer

 Bring Multi-Use Bar Soap

 As a minimalist traveler, I’ve tried various ways to downsize my toiletry bag over the years.
 I find that shampoo and body soap takes a lot of space and weight, especially when it comes in liquid form.
 That’s why I was pleased to discover the magic of the Marseille soap whilst I was living in France.